aditya172926/OnlineGrocerySystem/README.md

 # OnlineGrocerySystem
-WDL mini project

-This project is implemented as a project under the scopr of web development and online food chains currently popular in markets.
+This project is implemented under the domain of web development and online food chains currently popular in markets.

-The implementation of this is done using:
+## Technologies Used
 1. Django web framework
 2. Tokenauthentication for securing API, currently disabled
 3. Backend Python programming language